ibm-cloud-docs/discovery-data/backup-restore.md

 You must have Administrative access to the {{site.data.keyword.discoveryshort}} instance on your {{site.data.keyword.discoveryshort}} cluster (where the data to be backed up is stored) and administrative access to the new instance (where the data will be restored to).

+The backup and restore scripts perform many operations and can take quite a bit of time to run.
+To avoid timeout issues, run a tool the prevents timeouts, such as `nohup`.

 ## Using the backup scripts
 {: #wddata-backup}